-Twickenham Hospitality at Twickenham Stadium for The Clash and the Aviva Premiership Rugby Final
+Enjoy Twickenham Hospitality for The Clash and the Aviva Premiership Rugby Final in 2018

 The Aviva Premiership claims to be the world’s most competitive domestic rugby union competition.

-Held at Twickenham, the final sees the stadium packed out with rival supporters all set on a fun day, plenty of hospitality and a feast of running rugby.
-Lots of good natured banter; plenty of beer consumed.
+Held at Twickenham, the final sees the stadium packed out with rival supporters all set on a fun day, plenty of hospitality and a feast of fabulous rugby.
+Lots of good-natured banter along with plenty of beer to be consumed.